swanky-rt/Student-Navigator/assignment-1/code/README.md

 # EduPilot Membership Inference Attack Documentation

 ---

 ## Changes made for the resubmission
 * Removed all the extra files from the 'code' folder
+* Made the 'How to run the code' section in the README file clear, direct, and more readable
-* Added a "What we're doing in this notebook"
+* Added a "What we're doing in this notebook" cell block on top of each .ipynb notebook
+* Made a lot changes to the inline comments in both the notebooks
+* Added the 'Changes made for the resubmission' section on top of the README file
+* Added "What we're doing in the notebooks" section in the README

 ---

 ## Table of Contents